-Up to 4 Research Practicum credits can substitute for lecture credits.
-Prerequisites and Research Practicum credits can total no more than 6 credits in all.

-- Research Practicum I is a research practice in such projects as joint study with government or industry, international joint study, and Field Work overseas.
-Research Practicum I is a prerequisite for Research Practicum III. - Research Practicum II is a teaching practice in the master's program.

-- Research Practicum III is a conference presentation of research output from Research Practicum I. - 4.
-Prerequisites
+- > Up to 4 Research Practicum credits can substitute for lecture credits.
+Prerequisites and Research Practicum credits can total no more than 6 credits in all. - Research Practicum I is a research practice in such projects as joint study with government or industry, international joint study, and Field Work overseas.
+Research Practicum I is a prerequisite for Research Practicum II. - Research Practicum II is a teaching practice in the master's program. - Research Practicum III is a conference presentation of research output from Research Practicum II.

+4. Prerequisites

-These are courses, typically offered at the Master's level (or Bachelor's level in some cases) and recommended by the student's advising committee, to fill in gaps in fundamentals.
+These are courses, typically offered at the Master's level (courses offered at the Bachelor's level possible) and recommended by the student's advising committee, to fill in gaps in fundamentals.
 The student must take prerequisite courses judged by the committee as necessary for the student to fill in gaps in fundamentals.
+Note that after Spring semester in 2024, you cannot take the International Master's Program in Economics courses as prerequisites.